DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 a new API is proposed to extend the [`HostedCluster`][HostedClusterAPI] API.
 A new `OperatorConfiguration` API where various APIs similar to ones from the `github.com/openshift/api/operator/v1` package can be referenced, including a hosted CVO configuration API.
+The new changes will be behind the `ClusterVersionOperatorConfiguration` feature gate as well.
 The following changes are proposed for the [HyperShift API][api/hypershift].

 [HostedClusterAPI]: https://hypershift-docs.netlify.app/reference/api/#hypershift.openshift.io/v1beta1.HostedCluster
 [ClusterConfigurationAPI]: https://github.com/openshift/hypershift/blob/a0191dbda4ac75bd8ee19869d9a952aa508b3f2b/api/hypershift/v1beta1/hostedcluster_types.go#L2868